SreyaRoy/SreyaRoy.github.io/README.md

 ### Patienly - Application
 [Patiently Application](https://github.com/rubendplaza/patient-management-system)

-Collaborated with peers to design and develop a comprehensive Patient Management System, a web-based application aimed at streamlining healthcare processes.
+- Worked as a Scrum Master and collaborated with peers to design and develop a comprehensive Patient Management System, a web-based application aimed at streamlining healthcare processes.
 Led the frontend development using React and orchestrated seamless communication and data exchange across various system components.